-Having worked with a hundred companies across a variety of industries facing down similar crises – one course of action has proven time and again to generate the worst possible outcomes – panic.
+Having worked with over a hundred companies across a variety of industries facing down similar crises – one course of action has proven time and again to generate the worst possible outcomes – panic.

-Investors and strategic buyers that, like me, believe in the long-term prospects of legal cannabis in the US and globally, will still value and invest in “good” assets.
+Investors and strategic buyers that, like me, believe in the long-term prospects of the legal cannabis industry in the US and globally, will still value and invest in “good” assets.
 The old investment adage, “buy low, sell high” has never been more apropos.
 Therefore, holders of valuable assets that find themselves in a liquidity squeeze and view a sale or merger as the only way out, would be wise to pause – not panic – and hire an advisor (on a contingent fee basis) to develop and manage a process that generates the optimal outcome available in the marketplace.